Madame de Ventadour

 Charlotte de La Motte Houdancourt, Duchess of Ventadour (Charlotte Eléonore Madeleine; 1654–1744) was a French office holder of the French Royal Court.
-She was the governess of King Louis XV of France, great-grandson of King Louis XIV.
+She was the governess of King Louis XV, great-grandson of King Louis XIV.
 She is credited with saving Louis XV from the ministrations of the royal doctors when he was ill as a child.
 She was the Gouvernante des enfants royaux, Governess of the Children of France like her mother, granddaughter, granddaughter in law and great grand daughter.

 Early life and marriage

 Charlotte was the youngest of the three daughters of Philippe de La Mothe Houdancourt, Duke of Cardona and maréchal de France (d.
 1657), and Louise de Prie, Marquise of Toucy, Duchess of La Motte Houdancourt, maréchale, governess to the children of France.
 Charlotte's sisters were: